Pratik-4912/news-letter-popup-new-technique/README.md

 # project1
-popupnewsLetter this will popup news letter
+popupnewsLetter this will popup news letter.